SEEKING HELP FOR A RATE OR SERVICE INQUIRY

 1-800-ASK-USPSPostal call center employees can answer most questions.
 They also can contact Postal officials nationwide electronically and immediately refer your issue to the appropriate local Postal manager who is in the best position to deal with your concerns.

 LOCAL POST OFFICELocal postmasters are responsible for ensuring that their customers receive prompt and efficient delivery and retail services.
 If problems occur, they are in the best position to investigate the issue and fix the problem.

 LOCAL POSTAL CONSUMER AND INDUSTRY AFFAIRS OFFICES

 If you are not satisfied with the help you receive at your local post office, the Postal Service has local District Consumer and Industry Affairs offices nationwide with special personnel who can assist in solving local service issues.

 The United States Postal Inspection Service has the responsibility of ensuring the security and sanctity of the US mail, as well as investigating mail-related crime.
 To report mail theft by a non-postal employee, please call 1-877-876-2455 from 8 a.m to 4:30 p.m in all time zones, and select option 5, or visit: Postal Inspection Service Complaint Form.

 USPS OFFICE OF INSPECTOR GENERAL

-The Office of Inspector General (OIG) audits the operations and evaluates the specific infrastructure of the Postal Service.
+The Office of Inspector General (OIG) audits the operations and evaluates the specific infrastructure of the Postal Service and also has oversight of the Postal Regulatory Commission.
 The OIG also has the responsibility of protecting and maintaining the integrity of postal processes and personnel.
 To contact the OIG, please call 1-888-877-7644, email firstname.lastname@example.org, visit USPS OIG Contact Form, or mail 1735 N Lynn Street, Arlington, VA 22209-2020.